Even the healthiest hair develops split ends, although how fast this happens depends not just on your hair type but also on your hair care routine.

 Home Remedies for Split Ends

-If you already have split ends and don’t want to trim your hair just yet, you can improve its appearance with a few cheap and handy home remedies.
+If you already have split ends and don’t want to trim your hair, you can improve its appearance with a few cheap and handy home remedies.
 These remedies moisturize and condition your hair so they’ll also prevent split ends from occurring.

 Hot oil is one of the easiest but effective treatments for split ends, but you’ll be getting some extra benefits since it moisturizes the hair from roots to ends.
-You can use coconut oil, olive oil or castor oil (as well as other oils that are good for your hair).
+You can use coconut oil, olive oil or castor oil (and other oils that are good for your hair).

-This fruit is often used in home-made facial and hair masks because it is rich in essential fatty acids, protein, magnesium and vitamins A, D and E, but also other nutrients needed by the hair.
+This fruit is often used in homemade facial and hair masks because it is rich in essential fatty acids, protein, magnesium vitamins A, D, and E, and other nutrients the hair needs.

-You can apply a mashed ripe avocado on the entire length of your hair (optionally mixed with 2 tablespoons of olive oil or coconut oil) and leave it on for 30-60 minutes than rinse it off and wash your hair with shampoo.
+You can apply a mashed ripe avocado on the entire length of your hair (optionally mixed with 2 tablespoons of olive oil or coconut oil) and leave it on for 30-60 minutes, then rinse it off and wash it with shampoo.
 You can do this every week.

 Egg yolks contain a richness of essential fatty acids and protein that strengthen your hair and reduce the appearance of split ends.
 They will also soften your hair and make it more manageable.

-To prepare an egg mask mix one egg yolk with one tablespoon of honey and two tablespoons of olive oil.
+Mix one egg yolk with one tablespoon of honey and two tablespoons of olive oil to prepare an egg mask.
 Apply it evenly on your hair and leave it on for half an hour.
-Rinse it off with warm water then wash your hair with shampoo.
+Rinse it off with warm water, then wash your hair with shampoo.

-Bananas contains all sorts of hair-friendly nutrients such as vitamins A, C and E, oils, iron, zinc and potassium.
-All of them make your hair less prone to breakage and restore its natural elasticity.
+Bananas contain all sorts of hair-friendly nutrients such as vitamins A, C and E, oils, iron, zinc and potassium.
+They all make your hair less prone to breakage and restore its natural elasticity.

-Mash one ripe banana and mix it with two tablespoons of plain yoghurt.
-Apply this mask on your hair, leave it on for about 1 hour and wash it off.
+Mash one ripe banana and mix it with two tablespoons of plain yogurt.
+Apply this mask to your hair, leave it on for about 1 hour, and wash it off.

-Mayonnaise is basically an emulsion made from egg yolks and oil, with both ingredients being good for moisturizing and strengthening your hair.
+Mayonnaise is an emulsion made from egg yolks and oil, with both ingredients being good for moisturizing and strengthening your hair.
 The only problem with using mayonnaise on your hair is if you buy it from a store.
-Store-bought mayo usually has other ingredients in it, to prolong shelf life which you might not want on your hair.
+Store-bought mayo usually has other ingredients in it to prolong shelf life, which you might not want on your hair.

-If you want to apply mayonnaise on your hair, make your own from fresh egg yolks and an oil that’s good for the hair such as olive oil.
-One you’ve distributed the mayonnaise evenly through your hair, leave it on for 15-20 minutes.
-To get rid of it easily apply some shampoo on your hair (without adding water yet), massage it thoroughly for 2-3 minutes than use water to rinse the mayonnaise off.
+If you want to apply mayonnaise on your hair, make your own from fresh egg yolks and an oil that’s good for the hair, such as olive oil.
+Once you’ve distributed the mayonnaise evenly through your hair, leave it on for 15-20 minutes.
+To get rid of it, easily apply some shampoo on your hair (without adding water yet), massage it thoroughly for 2-3 minutes, then use water to rinse the mayonnaise off.